toreaurstadboss/JsLinqSimpleProjection/Readme.md

 No. No ES6 fancy stuff.
 Just a comma separated list of fields on the Json object.

-## Can I see the source code of the parser?
+## Can I see the source code of the projection and linq stuff in Javascript?

 Sure.
 Here you go. <a href='https://github.com/toreaurstadboss/JsLinqSimpleProjection/blob/master/linq.js'>linq.js</a>